LottieAnning/LIFE4136_rotation3/README.md

 The below code is to be ran in alternating R, python and UNIX environments

 ## Dependencies:
-* To run *Principle Component Analysis*, *Sample Mapping*, *Nei's Distance Calculations* and *Allele Frequency Plots* **R Studio version 4.3.3** is needed, this can be downloaded here: https://cran.r-project.org/mirrors.html, simply navigate to your country and select the package compatible for your machiene.
+* To run *Principle Component Analysis*, *Sample Mapping*, *Nei's Distance Calculations* and *Allele Frequency Plots* **R Studio version 4.3.3** is needed, this can be downloaded here: https://cran.r-project.org/mirrors.html, simply navigate to your country and select the package compatible for your machine.
 Secondary to this, the following R packages need to be installed for the code to run:
   * **adegenet** version 2.1.10 or higher, simply install by typing: ```install.pacakges(adegenet)``` into the R command line
   * **adegraphics** version 1.0.21 or higher, simply install by typing: ```install.pacakges(adegraphics)``` into the R command line
   * **dplyr** version 1.1.4 or higher, simply install by typing: ```install.pacakges(dplyr)``` into the R command line